-Globe amaranth plants are native to Central America but do well in all the United States Department of Agriculture growing zones.
+Globe amaranth plants are native to Central America but do well in all the USDA plant hardiness zones.
 The plant is a tender annual, but it tends to reseed itself for years of consistent blooms in the same area.
 Learning how to grow globe amaranth is easy and its round blooms will attract butterflies and important garden pollinators.

 Globe Amaranth Info

 Globe amaranth plants (Gomphrena globosa) grow from 6 to 12 inches high.
 They have fine white hairs covering young growth, which matures to thick green stems.
 The leaves are oval and arranged alternately along the stem.
 The blooms of globe amaranth start in June and may last until October.
 The flower heads are clusters of florets that resemble large clover flowers.
 They range in color from pink, yellow, white and lavender.

 An interesting bit of globe amaranth info is that the flowers dry well.
 They make excellent additions to everlasting bouquets to brighten the interior of your home.
 Growing globe amaranth from seed is common in most zones, but the plants are also readily available in most nurseries and garden centers.

 Growing globe amaranth is not difficult at all.
 Start seeds indoors six weeks before the last frost.
 They will germinate faster if you soak them in water prior to planting.
 If you wish to sow them outdoors, wait until the soil has warmed and there is no chance of frost.

 Choose a site in full sun with good drainage.
 Globe amaranth plants will grow in almost any soil type except alkaline.
 Globe amaranth performs best in garden soil, but you can also put them in containers.

 Space plants 12 to 18 inches apart and keep them moderately moist.
 Globe amaranth can tolerate periods of dryness, but they perform best with even moisture.